DS4PS/cpp-526-sum-2020/schedule.md

 ## Learning Objectives

-Once you have completed this section you will be able to
+Once you have completed this section you will be able to:

-* create new objects in R
+* Create new objects in R
-* use functions
+* Use functions
-* summarize vectors by type
+* Summarize vectors by type
   - numeric vectors
   - character vectors
   - logical vectors